benhook1013/space-game/PLAN.md

   (`player.dart`, `enemy.dart`, `asteroid.dart`, `bullet.dart`…)
 - Keep the core `SpaceGame` lean by delegating logic to small helper classes
 - On‑screen joystick and shoot button; WASD + Space mirror touch controls
+- Use Flame's built-in `JoystickComponent` and `ButtonComponent` for touch input
+- Keyboard support comes from `KeyboardListenerComponent`
 - States: **menu → playing → game over** with quick restart
 - Use a `GameState` enum to manage transitions
 - Centralize asset paths in an `Assets` helper that preloads sprites, audio and